lance-gg/lance/docs/spaceships.md

 1. handle player-connected logic by creating a ship for the new player
 1. handle player-disconnected logic by removing the ship of the disconnected player
+1. note the `makeBot()` method, it creates AI-controlled spaceships, which are controlled on the server only.
+The AI-control code is implemented in the GameEngine, but since it is only called by the ServerEngine class, it will only run on the server.
+This is the preferred technique to implement game code which only executes on the server.

 ### Build your the main entry point: